How to Use This Guide!

 Also, see the resources recommended by SPA faculty (see the box on the right)!
 These are a great place to start your research!

-If after reviewing this guide you're still having problems doing your research, please see Research Help Options, or contact your "Featured Librarian" (see right).
+If after reviewing this guide you're still having problems doing your research, either see Research Help Options, contact your "Featured Librarian", or go to "Getting Help" (see right).

 Public Administration/Public Affairs Materials Recommended by SPA Faculty